 Node scheduler properties#

-The target value for the total number of splits that can be running for each worker node.
+The target value for the total number of splits that can be running for each worker node, assuming all splits have the standard split weight.

-Using a higher value is recommended, if queries are submitted in large batches (e.g., running a large group of reports periodically), or for connectors that produce many splits that complete quickly.
+Using a higher value is recommended, if queries are submitted in large batches (e.g., running a large group of reports periodically), or for connectors that produce many splits that complete quickly but do not support assigning split weight values to express that to the split scheduler.
 Increasing this value may improve query latency, by ensuring that the workers have enough splits to keep them fully utilized.

 Setting this too high wastes memory and may result in lower performance due to splits not being balanced across workers.
 Ideally, it should be set such that there is always at least one split waiting to be processed, but not higher.

-The number of outstanding splits that can be queued for each worker node for a single stage of a query, even when the node is already at the limit for total number of splits.
+The minimum number of outstanding splits with the standard split weight guaranteed to be scheduled on a node (even when the node is already at the limit for total number of splits) for a single task given the task has remaining splits to process.
 Allowing a minimum number of splits per stage is required to prevent starvation and deadlocks.

 if set too high.